XelerT/hashtable/utils/RAW_README.md

 </pre>

-# Prealigned and prealloced words
+# Prealigned and preallocated words

 Now we will briefly repeat previous part of work but we will align words using **aligned_alloc()**, preparing them for avx optimisation before testing search.